Deion Sanders' arrival swipes buzz from bungling Broncos

 It was the state’s professional football team and not its flagship university that had all the buzz this spring.

-When the Buffs were embarking on a season that would see them win just one game and fire their head football coach Karl Dorrell midseason, the Broncos were boasting about their acquisition of Wilson, a Super Bowl-winning quarterback supposedy still in his prime at 33, whom they would reward with a contract extension before the season that was worth just shy of a quarter billion dollars.
+When the Buffs were embarking on a season that would see them win just one game and fire coach Karl Dorrell midseason, the Broncos were boasting about their acquisition of Wilson, whom they would reward with a contract extension before the season that was worth just shy of a quarter-billion dollars.

 Broncos fans were thrilled that the team’s new owners were members of the wealthiest family in America.
-Walmart heir Rob Walton, the oldest child of Walmart co-founder Sam Walton, bought the Broncos along with his daughter, Carrie Walton Penner, and her husband, Greg Penner, for $4.65 billion, a global record for a professional sports franchise.
+Walmart heir Rob Walton, the oldest child of Walmart co-founder Sam Walton, bought the Broncos for $4.65 billion, a global record for a professional sports franchise.

-Suddenly, the NFL’s wealthiest owners by a mile were in the Mile High City.

-Things were looking up in Denver, where Hackett was plucked off the Packers staff to replace Vic Fangio.

-Wilson has thrown just eight touchdowns in 11 starts and the Broncos have reached the end zone three times since Halloween.
+Wilson has thrown for just eight touchdowns in 11 starts, and the Broncos have reached the end zone three times since Halloween.

 Detroit Lions running back Jamaal Williams has as many touchdowns himself — 14 — as the entire Broncos roster this season.

-Critics wondered why they highlighted Singleton rather than say, star cornerback Patrick Surtain II or star safety Justin Simmons, who would record two interceptions Sunday.
+Critics wondered why they highlighted Singleton rather than say, cornerback Patrick Surtain II or safety Justin Simmons, who would record two interceptions Sunday.

 “Looks like we made some new friends with our game poster!” read the team’s response on Twitter.
 “Shoutout to the real fans who know we do this every week & always feature a different player.”